Method Overriding in Java

 No, because main is a static method.

-What is the difference between method Overloading and Method Overriding?
+Difference between method Overloading and Method Overriding in java

 There are three basic differences between the method overloading and method overriding.
 They are as follows: